psathyrella/partis/manual.md

 Note that now we're inside the container, we access the fasta file at the original path on your host system, but with `/host` tacked on the front (as we specified in `docker run` above).
 There's also some example sequences you can run on in `test/example.fa`.
 Depending on your system, in about ten minutes a single process can probably annotate 5000 sequences or partition a few hundred -- if your ratio of patience to sequences is quite different to this, you should look through the parallelization options below.
-You can also use the approximate naive or vsearch methods by adding the `--fast` or `--really-fast` options, respectively, to `./bin/partition`.
+You can also use the approximate point/naive or vsearch methods by adding the `--naive-hamming` or `--naive-vsearch` options, respectively.
-The naive method is about a factor of ten faster than the full method, while the vsearch method is really reall really fast -- the only significant time will be finding the naive annotations, which scales linearly with the number of sequences so isn't an issue.
+The point method is perhaps twice as fast as the full method, while the vsearch method is really reall really fast -- the only significant time will typically be finding the naive annotations, which scales linearly with the number of sequences so isn't usually an issue.

-To detach from the docker container without stopping it, hit `ctrl-p ctrl-q`.
+To detach from the docker container without stopping it (and you don't want to stop it!), hit `ctrl-p ctrl-q`.

 ###### Docker tips
 Docker containers and images are kinda-sorta like virtual machines, only different, so a few things: